Call of Duty: Modern Warfare II (2022 video game): Campaign

 Data hacked from Hassan's phone leads Price, Laswell, and Gaz to Cape Vilan, where they discover that Las Almas possessed Russian-made GPS devices for missiles.
 When Laswell is captured by Urzik terrorist group Al-Qatala, Price and Gaz track down and save her in Urzikstan, with the aid of their old allies Nikolai and Farah Karim.
 Meanwhile, Alejandro and Soap manage to capture Las Almas' leader, "El Sin Nombre", revealed to be Alejandro's former special forces comrade Valeria Garza.
 Valeria reveals that one of the missiles is on an oil rig in the Gulf of Mexico, prompting a raid led by Task Force 141, Shadow Company and Alejandro to prevent its launch.
 Despite the successful mission, Graves and Shadow Company betray Alejandro and Task Force 141 under Shepherd's orders.
-Graves captures Alejandro and seizes Los Vaqueros’ base of operations, while Ghost and Soap flee into Las Almas as Shadow Company viciously slaughters its residents in search of Hassan.
+Graves captures Alejandro and seizes Los Vaqueros' base of operations, while Ghost and Soap flee into Las Almas as Shadow Company viciously slaughters its residents in search of Hassan.
 With help from Rodolfo, Laswell, Price, and Gaz, Ghost and Soap free Alejandro and Los Vaqueros.

 Laswell reveals that Shepherd and Graves were responsible for an illegal missile transportation mission in August meant to aid American allies in the Middle East.
 The transport was ambushed by a Russian PMC known as the Konni Group, with the three ballistic missiles being stolen, forcing Shepherd to cover up the mission's failure.
 Price confronts Shepherd over the revelations, promising to pursue him when the current threat is eliminated.
 Task Force 141 and Los Vaqueros succeed in retaking the latter's base and seemingly killing Graves, while also learning from Valeria that Hassan is in Chicago.
-The team narrowly thwarts Hassan's plan, detonating his missile en route to the Pentagon; Ghost manages to personally kill Hassan by sniping him in the head when he attempts to throw Soap out of a building.
+The team narrowly thwarts Hassan's plan, detonating his missile en route to the Pentagon; Ghost manages to assassinate him as he attempts to kill Soap.
 In the aftermath, Shepherd has gone into hiding, while Laswell informs 141 of the new leader of the Russian Ultranationalists responsible for Shepherd's botched operation, whom Price identifies as Vladimir Makarov.